Cases – Amazon Kinesis

 Fujitec Co., Ltd.

 - Deployed Services:Amazon Kinesis

-Offering Utilizing IoT Maintenance Service of Elevators
+Offering Usage of IoT Maintenance Service for Elevators

 Fujitec Co., Ltd was founded in 1948 in Japan.
 They mainly assemble elevators and escalators for commercial facilities; including the ones located in the New York Times building in the U.S, and in the Imperial Parliament Building in Germany.
 Fujitec not only develops and manufactures these elevators and escalators, they are also involved in the installation and maintenance of their products.

 Fujitec adopted the “cloud-first” concept early on as one of their first IT strategies.
 They have operated more than 190 instances on Amazon EC2 (Elastic Computing Cloud) since then.
 They also researched ways in which they could incorporate IoT into their business.
 Fujitec originally introduced the idea of M2M in order to acquire operational logs of their elevators.
 According to Mr. Koanji of the Information System department, “On-site employees had to visit the location and check problems if there were any malfunctions with our products.
 Sometimes they would have to make several round trips to transport more equipment.
 That’s why we needed to employ IoT to improve our operational efficiency and quality of our service.”

 Fujitec chose AWS as a platform because it supplies various products for IoT and data analysis.
 It also makes it possible for users to start with low costs.
 To do this, Fujitec utilized Classmethod’s existing IoT templates.
 Mr. Koanji said, “we utilized Classmethod’s IoT templates, because we knew that other companies had already experienced great success in collecting large amounts of data and analyzing them with Classmethod’s services.”